localstack/docs/content/en/user-guide/tools/lambda-tools/hot-reloading/index.md

 {{< / command >}}

 Please note that you still need to configure your deployment tool to use local code mounting.
-Read the "[Deployment Configuration Examples](#deployment-configuration-examples)" for more information.
+Read the [Deployment Configuration Examples](#deployment-configuration-examples) for more information.

-### Hot code reloading for Python Lambdas
+### Hot reloading for Python Lambdas

 We will show you how you can do this with a simple example function, taken directly from the [AWS Lambda developer guide](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/python/example_code/lambda/lambda_handler_basic.py).